CCI-Tools/cate/doc/source/about.rst

 resolved against the current workspace directory.
 If a workspace is closed all of its in-memory resources are closed and disposed.

-The following figure :numref:`about_workspace` shows the workspace with its contained workflow steps and the associated in-memory resource objects.
+The following figure :numref:`_about_workspace_fig` shows the workspace with its contained workflow steps and the associated in-memory resource objects.

-.. _about_workspace:
+.. _about_workspace_fig:

 .. figure:: _static/figures/about-workspace.png
    :scale: 100 %